-At the United Way of the Capital Region, we live our mission by addressing the root causes of the most pressing issues facing our community.
-Last fall, United Way and our community partners launched three pilot projects to improve access to health care, school readiness and workforce development.
+At United Way of the Capital Region, we live our mission by addressing the root causes of the most pressing issues facing our community.
+In 2017, United Way and our community partners launched three pilot projects to improve access to health care, school readiness and workforce development.

 These pilot projects are making a measurable impact on the lives of local individuals and families.
 The transition to this work began three years ago when United Way identified the most pressing needs, and adopted a collective impact approach to solving problems with new and different partnerships.
 While all pilot projects are limited in scope, we will enhance and expand the projects to serve more people in rural, suburban and urban areas.

 United Way serves as the backbone organization for the three community pilot projects.
 We: